 Olivia now works as a research assistant for Sanford Burnham Prebys Medical Discovery Institute in La Jolla, California.
 She is now pursuing a Ph.D. in Immunology from Duke University in Durham, NC.

 - Areas of Study: Finance; Economics

 - Hometown: Allison Park, PA

 After his freshman year at Notre Dame, Michael served as a teacher and mentor at the Crotona Achievement Program in the Bronx, New York, for his Social Justice summer.
 The following summer he returned to education, but this time to get a closer look at urban education and management by participating in the Urban Education Leaders Internship Program in Washington, D.C.
-For his Professional Venture summer, Michael completed an institutional banking internship at PNC Bank in Pittsburgh, PA.
+For his Professional Venture summer, Michael completed an institutional banking internship at PNC Capital Markets.

-During the academic year, Michael tutored and volunteered at several schools in the South Bend area.
-He returned to PNC Financial Services to work as an investment banking analyst after graduation.
+During his time at Notre Dame, Michael tutored and volunteered at several schools in the South Bend area.

 - Areas of Study: Accounting; Theology; Catholic Social Tradition